trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

 After deciding to tackle json files I had to figure out how to work with this format in R, and I followed some of the steps that [Jim Vallandingham]( https://twitter.com/vlandham){:target="_blank"} used to analyse [Kung Fu movies]( http://vallandingham.me/shaw_bros_analysis.html){:target="_blank"}.
 This meant using the [_tidyjson_](https://github.com/sailthru/tidyjson){:target="_blank"} package to read the json file and wrangle it into a tidy table structure.
 There are other packages for working with json data in R, but _tidyjson_ has really smooth integration with _dplyr_ and that sealed the deal.

-All the R code in the code blocks should be fully reproducible, <del> and the only file that needs to be downloaded locally first is the json file (I think the read_json function breaks with URL file paths - I’ve already created an issue). </del>
+All the R code in the code blocks should be fully reproducible.
+All the necessary data will be loaded directly from URLS.

-> **Update - 20/06/2017:** It looks like the _read_json_ function will be revamped soon.
-In the meantime, _jsonlite::fromJSON_ works fine with URL sources, and that is what _as.tbl_json_ calls behind the scenes.
-See the issue comments [here](https://github.com/sailthru/tidyjson/issues/57#issuecomment-306458366){:target="_blank"}.

-The updated code will download the json file directly from a URL, without the need for saving it to your workspace beforehand.

 #### Importing the breed attribute data